 • Consider tenure and eligibility.
 Some companies may tie these benefits to tenure, requiring a certain period of employment before employees can qualify, which can aid in retention.

 • Ensure compliance.
-While there are still several open questions for the IRS to clarify, it’s crucial to have a program document that complies with IRS regulations and coordinates with any other educational assistance programs offered by the employer.
+It’s important to have a program document that complies with IRS regulations and coordinates with any other educational assistance programs offered by the employer.

 Recommended: Understanding Educational Assistance Programs: A Comprehensive FAQ